br3ndonland/udacity-fsnd/info/markdown-guide.md

 The developer has made extensive comparisons with other note apps.
 See [Notable's comparison table](https://notable.md/static/images/comparison.png).

+##### Notable pros

 - Uses same Markdown editor as VSCode
+- Has an "open in default editor" button for easy transfer to a text editor
 - Handles nested code blocks (Bear doesn't)

 ##### Notable cons

 - No mobile app yet
 - [No longer open-source](https://github.com/notable/notable/blob/master/SOURCE_CODE.md).
+- No Bear import.
+The closest thread I could find was [this](https://www.reddit.com/r/Notable/comments/bsg1dn/just_moved_from_bear_nice_surprise/), but there's no migration script.
+- No searching within notes yet.
+Major shortcoming.
+- No tag autocompletion
+- Not sure if it automatically update note links when note titles change, like Bear does
+- Doesn't autocomplete lists like Markdown All in One in VSCode
 - [According to the developer](https://www.reddit.com/r/Notable/comments/g0vy8v/privacy_policy_why_notable_phones_home_who_else/), Notable collects analytics via [Amplitude](https://amplitude.com/).

 #### [Simplenote](https://simplenote.com/)